www.juliehaydon.com.au

 review by Bill Congreve

-…Very idealistic, but not intrusively so, the beautifully titled Lines Upon the Skin is a gentle-paced romantic fantasy that augurs well for the career of its author.
+…Lines upon the Skin is a gentle-paced romantic fantasy that augurs well for the career of its author.

-Lines Upon the Skin was longlisted for the 1996 James Tiptree, Jr. Award and was recommended in the 1995 Aurealis Awards.
+Lines upon the Skin was longlisted for the 1996 James Tiptree, Jr. Award and was recommended in the 1995 Aurealis Awards.

 The following is an excerpt from a review of Dark Zones: Exploring Caves.